spotify/luigi/doc/configuration.rst

   Default value: luigi-client@<server_name>

 email-type
   Type of e-mail to send.
-Valid values are "plain" and "html".
-When set to html, tracebacks are wrapped in <pre> tags to get fixed-width font.
+Valid values are "plain", "html" and "none".
+  When set to html, tracebacks are wrapped in <pre> tags to get fixed- width font.

+  New in version 2.1.0: When set to none, no e-mails will be sent.

   Default value is plain.

 error-email
   Recipient of all error e-mails.
-If this is not set, no error e-mails are sent when luigi crashes.
+If this is not set, no error e-mails are sent when luigi crashes unless the crashed job has owners set.
 If luigi is run from the command line, no e-mails will be sent unless output is redirected to a file.

 hdfs-tmp-dir
   Base directory in which to store temporary files on hdfs.
 Defaults to